alikagupta/BSE_Portfolio_2025/index.md

   *Figure 4: Graph of magnitude of frequencies when holding my knee at 90°, generated with MATLAB*
 </div>

 Based on that graph, I decided the cutoff frequency should be 1 Hz.
 Deciding the cutoff is a tradeoff between getting rid of variability and still registering significant movements.
 After 1 Hz, there is a lot of noise (random spikes), and it isn't too low that it would cut off somewhat quick movements, so that seemed like an ideal starting cutoff.
 I also experimented with a 0.7 Hz cutoff.
-I then used a computer to model what the filter looked like (see below) and find the right coefficients.
+I then used a computer to model what the filter looked like (Figure 5) and find the right coefficients.
 <div align="center">
   <img src="filter.png" width="40%" height="40%">
 </div>